A Pythonic, object-oriented, monkey patch for NEURON

 pip install nrn-patch

-are still "just" NEURON.
-I've only patched holes I frequently encounter myself
+"just" NEURON.
+I've only patched holes I frequently encounter myself when using the

 Python interfaces should be Pythonic, this wrapper offers just that:

 - Full Python objects: each wonky C-like NEURON object is wrapped in a full fledged Python object, easily handled and extended through inheritance.

 - Duck typed interface: take a look at the magic methods I use and any object you create with those methods present will work just fine with Patch.

 - Correct garbage collection, objects connected to eachother don't dissapear: Objects that rely on eachother store a reference to eachother.
 As is the basis for any sane object oriented interface.